-Are you ready to be a new homeowner?
+Are you happy to be a new homeowner?
 Congratulations!
-It’s a relief to own your home and not have to deal with a landlord.
-Nevertheless, homeownership comes with all sorts of new responsibilities.
-For instance, you are now responsible for keeping any pipes and plumbing fixtures in good working order.
+It’s a relief to own your home and not answer to a landlord.
+Still, homeownership comes with all sorts of new responsibilities.
+For one, you are now accountable for keeping the pipes and plumbing fixtures in good condition.

-The last thing you want is to be faced with a plumbing problem right after moving in, so it’s smart to make sure everything is ready to go before closing day.
-Here are eight valuable plumbing tips every new homeowner should be aware of.
+The last thing you want is to deal with a plumbing problem immediately after moving in, so it’s wise to confirm everything is ready to go before closing day.
+Consider these eight valuable plumbing tips every new homeowner should know.

-Once you pick out your dream home, it’s smart to schedule a professional plumbing inspection.
-This can reveal previously hidden issues with the supply lines, fixtures, appliances and drains you might not have known about.
-Poor water pressure or a slow toilet leak won't always be a deal-breaker, but it’s nice to clear up these problems before you move in.
+Once you settle on your dream home, it’s wise to get a professional plumbing inspection.
+This can reveal underlying issues with the supply lines, fixtures, appliances and drains you may not have noticed.
+Low water pressure or a slow toilet leak might not be a deal-breaker, but it’s best to resolve these problems before you move in.

-Your home's pipes can freeze and burst if they’re exposed to cold temperatures.
-No new homeowner wants to deal with that, so check all exposed pipes before you move in.
-If the pipes aren’t insulated, this inexpensive upgrade is an excellent preventive measure for frozen and burst pipes.
+Your pipes can freeze and burst if they’re exposed to cold temperatures.
+No new homeowner should have to deal with that, so inspect all exposed pipes before you move in.
+If the pipes aren’t insulated, this inexpensive upgrade is an excellent preventive measure against frozen and burst pipes.

-Shutting off the water to your house can significantly reduce property damage if you have to deal with a major emergency like a burst pipe.
-But you must first know where the valve can be found.
+Turning off the water to your house can significantly reduce property damage if you have a major emergency such as a burst pipe.
+But you must first know where the valve is found.

-If the property has a basement or crawl space, the shutoff valve is probably found on a wall close to the front of the house.
-If the building is on a slab foundation, check in the garage or near the water heater.
+If your home has a basement or crawl space, the shutoff valve is probably found on a wall along the front of the house.
+If the building is on a slab foundation, take a look in the garage or near the water heater.

 Still no luck?
-The shutoff valve is occasionally located in a utility box buried close to the street.
-Search for a round or rectangular metal cover by the grass or sidewalk.
-It could be labeled “water meter” to help you identify it.
+The shutoff valve is sometimes located in a utility box buried around the street.
+Look for a round or rectangular metal cover close to the grass or sidewalk.
+It may be labeled “water meter” to help you find it.